ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 Finally I found out what it did.
 It writes a "1" to "/sys/devices/system/cpu/sched_mc_power_savings".

-I wanted this setting applied on every boot, and after some research, I found out you could use Magisk to run scripts at boot.
+I wanted this setting applied on every boot, and after some research, I found out you could use Magisk to run [boot scripts](https://topjohnwu.github.io/Magisk/guides.html#boot-scripts).

 ## Install Magisk